-The role of the Joondalup Health Campus Human Research Ethics Committee (JHC HREC) is to provide an ethical review of proposed research in accordance with principles as set out in the National Statement on Ethical Conduct in Human Research 2007 (updated 2015) (‘National Statement’).
+The role of the Joondalup Health Campus Human Research Ethics Committee (JHC HREC, EC00267) is to provide an ethical review of proposed research in accordance with principles that are set out in the National Statement on Ethical Conduct in Human Research 2007 (updated 2015) (‘National Statement’).

 Central to the conduct of ethically sound research are the principles of respect, fairness and the protection of study participants.
 When research is conducted ethically it values and respects the individual, fairly distributes any benefits or burdens of research throughout society, and minimises harm to participants.
 Unless proposed research also has merit and is conducted with integrity, the involvement of human participants in research cannot be ethically justified.

 The JHC HREC is constituted and operates in accordance with the requirements of the National Statement, which means it has medical, care provider, research, legal, pastoral care and community representation.

 The JHC HREC considers applications for research and quality improvement projects to be carried out at:

 - Joondalup Health Campus (including Joondalup Private Hospital)

 - Glengarry Private Hospital